Investigations

 Setting Up Automated Investigations

-When this detection fires an alert, it will automatically create an investigation using your automation settings.
+When this detection fires an alert, RunReveal will create an investigation and run the selected agent to triage it.

 Scenario: A detection for “Multiple Failed Login Attempts” fires an alert.